 For the less adventurous, the island does have a convenient bus service which runs frequently.
 The little buses can be picked up by the church in the main port or near the ferry jetty.
 Tickets can be purchased directly from the driver but are less expensive if purchased in advance at a bar or tabacchi.

-For our first afternoon on the island, we decided to stick close to our new floating home and explore the shops and restaurants of Marina Grande.
+For our first afternoon on the island, we decide to stick close to our new floating home and explore the shops and restaurants of Marina Grande.

-It was nearly 2pm and we were famished.
-Many of the restaurants had already closed for lunch service, but we managed to find a waterfront restaurant called Fammivento that was still open and packed with a lively local crowd.
+It is nearly 2:00pm by now and we are famished.
+Many of the restaurants have already closed for lunch service, but we manage to find a waterfront restaurant called Fammivento that is still open and packed with a lively local crowd.

 By the time we finish, the shops have re-opened and we wander in and out of a few before making our way back to the market for those provisions.

-Limoncello – locally produced all over the Amalfi Coast region – was at the top of the shopping list and we selected a brand made right here on the island along with some other sustenance essentials before heading back to the boat for a post-lunch siesta.
+Limoncello – locally produced all over the Amalfi Coast region – is at the top of the shopping list and we select a brand made right here on the island along with some other sustenance essentials before heading back to the boat for a post-lunch siesta.

-Before we knew it, the sun was beginning its descent and we couldn’t resist settling in barefoot on the forward deck with our now-chilled limoncello to enjoy the show.
-It was a stunning sunset and the 360 degree views from the boat made it even more spectacular.
+Before we know it, the sun is beginning its descent and we settle in barefoot on the forward deck with our now-chilled limoncello to enjoy the show.
+It is a stunning sunset and the 360 degree views from the boat make it even more spectacular.